National Guard Summoned to Aid Cities Amid Police Clashes

 The San Jose Mercury News reported that Santa Clara County sheriff's deputies shot at a fleeing SUV that was shown on video striking protesters before fleeing the scene.
 San Jose police reported the shooting but said their officers were not involved.

-Portland, Oregon, police said at least one shooting was tied to the protest, although details weren’t immediately available.
-Officers also said that gas was deployed after people threw projectiles at them.
+Portland police said at least one shooting was tied to the protest, although details weren’t immediately released.
+A fire built from cardboard boxes and other items burned in the middle of a street downtown and video appeared to show dozens of people breaking into Pioneer Place mall and taking bags from a Louis Vuitton store.
+Police said they deployed gas after people threw projectiles at them.
+Firefighters were responding to the fires, police said.

-Earlier, thousands of people attended a peaceful evening vigil that lasted three hours.
-Hundreds then began marching through downtown, with scattered vandalism along the route.
-Officers declared the event an “unlawful assembly” around 11 p.m., saying they would use force to disperse crowds.
+Police via Twitter declared the event a riot and said they would use force to disperse crowds.

+Portland Mayor Ted Wheeler tweeted a plea to protesters to remain peaceful and said at about 11:50 p.m. that, while he had left Portland to attend to his dying mother, he was heading back to the city.

 About 1,000 protesters in Oakland, California, smashed windows, sprayed buildings with “Kill Cops” graffiti and were met with chemical spray from police.
 Oakland Police said several officers were injured by projectiles.